svoop/dry-credentials/README.md

 end
 ```

-The `credentials` macro allows you to tweak the config:
+The `credentials` macro allows you to tweak the settings:

 ```ruby
 class App